-This $3,000 award is open to sophomores who have declared a minor in Italian.
+This $3,000 award is open to sophomores who have declared a major or minor in Italian.

 Any carefully planned combination of study and educational travel outside the United States is eligible for submission.
 Your idea for your project should be your own, but you should consult with Italian faculty for advice.

 Applications may be obtained via the departmental website.
-Your application must be submitted to the Chair of the Italian Department, Professor Giovanna Faleschini Lerner, by February 15, 2017.
+Your application must be submitted to Professor Giovanna Faleschini Lerner by February 9, 2019.

 APPLICATIONS SHOULD INCLUDE: